-Flying up front in business or first class is the preferred method of travel any time you need to get on a plane — that is why you read Upgraded Points, right?!
-Why sit in cramped economy with less legroom, storage space, and personal space if you don’t have to?
+Flying up front in business or first class is the preferred method of travel any time you need to board a plane — that is why you read Upgraded Points, right?!
+Why sit in economy with less legroom, storage space, and personal space if you don’t have to?

-Well, when you add kids or a baby into the equation, your decision could become a little more complicated.
-Not only do you need to decide what will be best for you and your travel experience, but also for your little ones… and perhaps your neighboring passengers.
+Well, when you add kids or a baby into the flying equation, your decision becomes a bit more complicated.
+Not only do you need to decide what will be best for you and your travel experience, but also for your little ones … and perhaps your neighboring passengers.

 While we would all love to travel in first or business class everywhere we go (or on a private jet if we’re being completely honest), sometimes it just doesn’t make the most sense.
 In this article, we’ll break down the pros and cons of flying in business class with a baby or young children.